BirknerAlex/discovergy_exporter/README.md

 # Discovergy-Exporter

+> Archived since Discovergy has discontinued their B2C business.

 This is a prometheus exporter for [Discovergy](https://discovergy.com/) smart meters.

 Currently, only supports exporting the current values of all connected meters: